Ask Leo!

 So many more programs

-WaitingWhat Windows Startup Programs Do I Need? is a good place to learn what starts automatically on your machine, and some tactics to determine whether they’re needed.
+What Windows Startup Programs Do I Need? is a good place to learn what starts automatically on your machine and some tactics to determine whether they’re needed.

-Hardware too
+Hardware, too

 Your local network can be responsible for shut-down delays, too.
-Each local connection — say an active printer, or files and folders being shared locally — needs to be closed individually.
+Each local connection — say an active printer or files and folders being shared locally — needs to be closed individually.
 If the remote side is sluggish or non-responsive, that contributes to overall slowness.

-Finally, there’s the issue of malware.
+Finally, there’s malware.

 Malware works in mysterious ways, and can certainly wreak havoc at any time, including shut down.